BrightspaceUI/create/README.md

 ## Additional Setup

+Add brightspace-bot as an admin so the version can automatically be updated:
+Settings -> Manage access -> Invite teams or people -> Add brightspace-bot

 ### Visual Diff Testing

 Visual diff results are published to a bucket in S3 and need special tokens to do so.
 To set these up, follow the instructions in the [visual-diff GitHub Action](https://github.com/BrightspaceUI/actions/tree/master/visual-diff).